2020 Race of Hope – Palm Beach

 Elizabeth Figge Lemek and Catherine Ann Lemek

 Gruss and Snyder then presented Kimberly Bitterman and Kristina McCooey with an award to Sister Sledge as the Top Fundraising Team, raising over $25,000; and presented Linda Olsson an award for Top Individual Fundraiser for raising $1,767.
 The award for Largest Fundraising Team went to Livingston Builders, with 26 runners.

 The next Race of Hope will take place in Southampton, NY on Sunday, August 2, 2020.

 You can view wonderful photos of the day by following the links below:

 You can view all of the finisher times by clicking here

-Thank you again to ALL our event donors, participants, and volunteers.
+Thank you again to ALL our event donors, sponsors, participants, and volunteers.
 Your commitment to HDRF’s critical research mission is making a world of difference.